Melania Trump ‘Body Double’ Returns As Donald Trump Visits Tornado-Hit Alabama, At Least According To Twitter

 The Melania “body double” conspiracy theory dates back to at least October of 2017, when photos circulated on Twitter that appeared to show the 48-year-old, Slovenia-born former fashion model appearing somewhat different in side-by-side photographs.

-Conspiracy theories about Melania Trump’s true whereabouts got a boost in May of last year, when Melania Trump for reasons that were never fully explained, disappeared from public view for nearly three weeks, an extraordinarily long time for a First Lady to go without a public appearance, according to The Guardian.
+Conspiracy theories about Melania Trump’s true whereabouts got a boost in May of last year, when Melania Trump, for reasons that were never fully explained, disappeared from public view for nearly three weeks, an extraordinarily long time for a first lady to go without a public appearance, according to The Guardian.

-During that time, as Inquisitr noted, the “location” listing on the official Melania Trump Twitter account switched from Washington DC to “New York,” sparking unsubstantiated theories that the First Lady had left her husband and moved out of the White House, returning to live in New York City.
+During that time, as The Inquisitr noted, the “location” listing on the official Melania Trump Twitter account switched from Washington, D.C., to “New York,” sparking unsubstantiated theories that the first lady had left her husband and moved out of the White House, returning to live in New York City.

 The latest Twitter speculation came from Friday’s visit by Donald and Melania Trump to a display of 23 crosses meant as makeshift memorials to the 23 Alabama tornado victims.